zdebra/ng2af/README.md

     - `ng2` is prototype app without usage of `DynamicForms` library
     - `ng2af` is prototype app created on top of `DynamicForms` library

   Run `npm link ../../../../../dynamic_forms` to link local npm package inside `ng2af` subdirectory.
 You might use sudo for this command, depends on your npm settings.
 Then navigate to both `ng2` and `ng2af` subdirectories and run `npm install` here.
 This should install all required frontend dependencies.

-3. Angular 2 is developed in Typescript, which nowdays browsers can't process.
-So you need to transpile all `.ts` files to javascript.
+3. Angular 2 is developed in Typescript, which nowday's browsers can't process.
+So you need to transpile all `.ts` files into the javascript.
 There are two ways how to achieve this:
   - use your built-in transpiler of your IDE (recomended)
-  - run `tsc` in command line, you probably need to install typescript globally first (`npm install typescript -g`), you might get bunch of warnings but important is whether it generates `.js` files inside `/app` directory.
+  - run `tsc` in command line, you probably need to install typescript globally first (`npm install typescript -g`), you might get bunch of warnings but important is whether it generates `.js` files inside the `/app` directory.

-    You must transpile source codes in both `ng2` and `ng2af` prototypes (or in those which you want to use)
+  You must transpile source codes in both `ng2` and `ng2af` prototypes (or in those which you want to use).

 4. You need application server for Java EE7.
 I am using [Wildfly 10.0.0.Final](http://wildfly.org/downloads/).

-5. Create deployable package. `mvn package` does the job as well as obtaining all required server dependencies.
+5. Create deployable package.
+Navigate to the root directory of demo and run `mvn package`.
+It creates the archive as well as obtains all required server dependencies.

 6. Deploy `war` archive.